 We've rounded up everything you need to know when it comes to learning how to grow garlic, including tips on when to harvest it and how to store it.
 You'll soon be wondering why you've been buying it from the store for so many years.

-How to grow garlic
+How to grow garlic in 5 easy steps

-5. Water occasionally during dry weather.
-Do not water for a month before harvesting, as this will help the cloves to ripen.
+- Water them occasionally during dry weather.
+But, don't water them for a month before harvesting, as this will help the cloves to ripen.
 Most garlic will be ready in the summer.

 How long does it take to grow garlic?